JohnSnowLabs/johnsnowlabs/docs/en/alab/rules.md

 ### Import and Export Rules

-Annotation Lab allows importing and exporting Rules from the Rules page.
+Generative AI Lab allows importing and exporting Rules from the Rules page.

 **Import Rules**